Back to All Events

 A Natural Processing Training for Psychotherapists

-A somatically based, process-oriented approach to working at the highest clinical stakes
+A somatically based, process-oriented approach to working at the highest levels of desperation and hopelessness.

 11 CE Credits